10 Highest Mountains in the World Have to See Once in Your Lifetime !

 26,795

-A. Schelbert, E. Forrer, K. Diemberger, P. Diener (Swiss), Nyima Dorji, Nawang Dorji (Nepalese)
+A. Schelbert, E. Forrer, K. Diemberger, P. Diener (Swiss), Nyima Dorji, and Nawang Dorji (Nepalese)

 May 13, 1960